anschino/ccsl/index.md

 # Recruitment

 Currently available positions:
-- Ph.D. program or Postdoctoral researcher position
+- Postdoctoral researcher position
 - Undergraduate researcher position

-We are looking for a memebr with inquiring spirits and a certain level of experience in
+We are looking for a member with inquiring spirits and a certain level of experience in
 - Linear algebra
 - Optimization
 - Machine learning

 # About us

 Cognitive Communications Systems Laboratory (CCSL) delves into the state-of-the-art communications systems that are designed by perception, learning, and adaptive approaches.

-Our members specifically pursue the application of cognitive approaches to enhance a variety of the performance by 5G/6G communications systems, optimize "green" networks such as wireless powered communications, ensure the secrecy of classified information exchange, and proactively monitor suspicious user nodes for public safety.
+Our members specifically pursue the application of cognitive approaches to enhance the performance for a variety of 6G communications systems, optimize "green" networks such as wireless powered communications, protect transmissions of classified information, and proactively monitor suspicious devies for public safety.

 The research themes including but not limited to:
-- 5G/6G communiations systems
+- 5G/6G communications systems
 - Wireless powered communications
 - Physical layer security
 - Cross-layer security
 - Wireless surveillance
 - Proactive eavesdropping
-- Covert channel
+- Covert communications